 AB 1505 – Local Discretion for Inclusionary Housing Programs

 This bill restores the long-standing authority of local governments to require the inclusion of affordable rental units as one component of their local inclusionary housing policies, if they choose to adopt such policies.
 Local governments can already apply inclusionary policies to for-sale housing.
 This bill ensures that rental housing is not treated differently.
-Check the Status of this Bill.

 AB 1521 – Affordable Rental Housing Preservation Act

 This bill will strengthen the state’s existing Affordable Housing Preservation Law by requiring that rental housing with affordability restrictions be offered for sale first, at market-rate, to qualified preservation purchasers who intend to maintain the property’s affordability restrictions.
-Check the Status of this Bill.

 AB 1568 – Enhanced Infrastructure Financing Districts

 This bill provides local jurisdictions with the authority to finance infrastructure and affordable housing using new sales and use taxes in addition to property tax increment within qualifying enhanced infrastructure improvement districts.

 AB 2299 - Secondary Units (“Granny Flats”)